-- 1. Reports on actions of the Board on matters of public interest will be given to the press as promptly as possible by the External Relations Department. - 2.
+- 1. Reports on actions of the Board on matters of public interest will be given to the press as promptly as possible by Agency staff the External Relations Department. - 2.
 Statements on matters of an obviously controversial nature shall be made by the Board Chair or the Commissioner. - 3.
 No Board member shall make or issue any public statement on an obviously controversial subject which might reasonably be construed as a statement of the official position of the Board without the advance approval of the Board Chair. - 4.
 It is not the intent of this policy statement to stifle the right of freedom of speech of anyone speaking in a personal capacity where that person makes it clear that he or she is not speaking for the Board or the members of the Board.
-To the extent possible, Board members are expected to coordinate with the External Relations Department regarding any media contacts and press statements. - B. Communications with Elected Officials.
-When a Board member would like to schedule a meeting with an elected official regarding matters relating to the Board, it is preferred the Board member request that the External Relations Department schedule the meeting, provide all necessary information/talking points, and accompany the Board member as needed/requested. - C. Communications with Institutional Representatives.
-When a Board member is contacted by an administrator, faculty member, or governmental relations staff member from an institution of higher education regarding a controversial issue relating to the Board, the Board member shall notify the Board Chair and Vice Chair. - D. Student Complaints.
-When a Board member is contacted by a student with a complaint or request for information, it is preferred that the Board member refer the individual to the General Counsel's Office for further assistance.
-The General Counsel's Office shall notify the Board member how the complaint or request for information was handled by Agency staff. - E. Speaking Invitations.
-When a Board member accepts an invitation to speak at a public event on behalf of the Board, it is preferred that the Board member contact the External Relations Department to request necessary information/talking points.
-The External Relations Department shall also notify the Board Chair and Vice Chair of the speaking invitation.
+To the extent possible, Board members are expected to coordinate media contacts with the Board Liaison who will provide advance notice to the External Relations Department regarding any media contacts and press statements. - B. Communications with Elected Officials.
+When a Board member would like to schedule a meeting with an elected official regarding the Board's budget and/or legislative priorities, the Board member shall notify request that the Board Liaison so that External Relations staff Department may schedule the meeting, provide all necessary information/talking points, and accompany the Board member as needed/requested. - C. Communications with Institutional Representatives.
+When a Board member is contacted by an administrator, faculty member, or governmental relations staff member from an institution of

+- higher education regarding a controversialn issue relating to the Board, the Board member shall notify the Board LiaisonCommissioner or a Senior Executive Officer (i.e. Deputy Commissioners and General Counsel) who in turn shall notify the Board Chair and Vice Chair. - D. Student Complaints.
+When a Board member is contacted by a student with a complaint or request for information, the Board member shall refer the individual to the Board LiaisonGeneral Counsel's Office for further assistance.
+The Board LiaisonGeneral Counsel's Office shall notify the Board member how the complaint or request for information was handled by Agency staff. - E. Speaking Invitations.
+When a Board member accepts an invitation to speak at a public event on behalf of the Board, the Board member shall contact the Board LiaisonExternal Relations Department to request talking points.
+The Board LiaisonExternal Relations Department shall also notify the Board Chair and Vice Chair of the speaking invitation.